jasonwoodard/rustbelt/docs/rust-belt-test-plan.md

 ## 1. Prepare Data

 1. Build a trip JSON (`trips/rust-belt.json`) with:
-   - Three `dayId` entries with start/end anchors and time windows matching the legs above.
+   - Three `dayId` entries with start/end anchors, time windows, and `dayOfWeek` values matching the legs above.
    - A `stores` array containing all 132 stores with unique `id` values.
 Optionally assign a `dayId` to restrict a store to a single day; stores without a `dayId` are candidates on every day.
+Include `openHours` for a few stores to test the hours logic; stores without this field are treated as open all day.
 Stores should appear **only once** in the file.
 2. Optional: group stores roughly by geography to balance the daily workload (e.g., Detroit downtown vs. suburbs).
 3. Validate the JSON with `jq` or the provided schema (`docs/trip-schema.json`) before solving.